-Our dividend policy is to declare a dividend distribution once per year, in the approximate amount of our EBITDA for the preceding year plus financial income (expenses) minus taxes on income, subject to specific board approval and applicable law.
-Since 2003, our cash dividends amount to approximately \$5.30 per share (including the dividend declared in 2022 in respect of 2021).
-The amount per share that we distributed in 2020 and 2021 was \$0.24 and \$0.26 respectively, and a dividend of \$0.26 per share was declared in March 2022.
+Our dividend policy is to declare a dividend distribution once per year, in the approximate amount of our EBITDA for the preceding year plus net financial income minus taxes on income, subject to specific board of directors' approval and applicable law.
+Since 2003, our cash dividends amount to approximately \$5.54 per share (including the dividend declared in March 2023 in respect of 2022).
+The amount per share that we distributed in each of 2022 and 2021 was \$0.26, and a dividend of \$0.24 per share was declared in March 2023.
 The board of directors' decision to approve the annual distribution is based, among other factors, on our cash position at that time, potential acquisitions and future cash needs.
 Our board of directors may decide to discontinue the dividend distribution in whole or in part at any time.